 Aapo Häkkinen has appeared as soloist and conductor in most European countries, in Turkey, Israel, Japan, Korea, the USA, Brazil, and Mexico.
 He has recorded for the labels Aeolus, Alba, Avie, Cantus, Deux-Elles, and Naxos.
 A frequent guest on both radio and television, he hosts his own programme on Classic FM in Finland.
-Besides the harpsichord, Aapo Häkkinen regularly performs on the organ and on the clavichord.
+Besides the harpsichord, Aapo Häkkinen regularly performs on the organ, on the clavichord, and on the fortepiano.
 He teaches at the Sibelius Academy and at international masterclasses.
 He has been Artistic Director of the Helsinki Baroque Orchestra since 2003.

 A CONVERSATION WITH AAPO HÄKKINEN (Fanfare, 2015)

 10 CDs FOR A DESERT ISLAND (Goldberg, 2008)